Nexus-Hub/ZygorGuideLoader/README.md

 ## ✨ Features

-- **Faster loading time:** Eliminates UI bottlenecking during loading.
+- **Faster Loading Time:** Eliminates CPU bottlenecks during loading screens.
 - **Master Faction Toggles:** New switches to instantly enable/disable **Alliance**, **Horde**, or **Neutral** guides globally.
 - **Modern GUI:** Sleek, dark-themed interface built with `customtkinter`.
 - **Persistent State:** Automatically detects your current guide status and remembers your last selection.
 - **Smart Backups:** Creates a `Autoload_Official_Backup.xml` on the first run to ensure you can always revert to the original state.
-- **Dynamic Interface:** The application window automatically resizes based on the number of guide categories detected.

 ## 🚀 How to Use (For Standard Users)

 1. Download the latest `ZygorGuideLoader.exe` from the [Releases](../../releases) tab.
-2. Run the executable
+2. Run the executable.
 3. Click **"Select World of Warcraft Folder"** (the app will attempt to auto-detect your path via the Windows Registry).
 4. Use the **Master Toggles** at the top to filter by Faction.
 5. Manually toggle off specific categories (e.g., disable _PetsMounts_ or _Achievements_ to save memory).